 What Makes this Project Great

-International Animal Rescue's team is working in West Kalimantan to rescue and care for an increasing number of orangutans - some only tiny infants whose mothers have died trying to protect them, others fully-grown adults that have spent years in captivity, living in misery in tiny cages or chained up.
+International Animal Rescue's team is working in West Kalimantan to rescue and care for an increasing number of orangutans, some only tiny infants whose mothers have died trying to protect them, others fully-grown adults that have spent years in captivity, living in misery in tiny cages or chained up.
 IAR is currently using a temporary centre in Ketapang, West Kalimantan to care for rescued orangutans while they work to establish a permanent orangutan rescue and rehabilitation facility.
 Volunteers taking part in this project are vital in moving forward the construction of this centre.
 Their hard work and positive attitude drives the work towards completion – a centre in which injured and abandoned orangutans can find a home, temporary or otherwise.

 Alan Knight OBE, the CEO of IAR is very excited to be working with volunteers who take part in this endeavor through The Great Projects, and told us " I am delighted that we will be working closely with the team at The Great Projects and look forward to the IAR Orangutan Project volunteers helping us build a future for orangutans in Ketapang, West Kalimantan through their award winning volunteer programme."

 Kristi Smith, March 2013